erexshah/porePermFoam/README.md

 # porePermFoam
-A simple tool to compute permeability of porous media using OpenFOAM
+A simple tool to compute the permeability of a porous media using OpenFOAM.